mesosphere/dcos-kafka-service/README.md

 1. View your Marathon dashboard at `http://$DCOS_URI/marathon`
 2. In the list of `Applications`, click the name of the Kafka framework to be updated.
 3. Within the Kafka instance details view, click the `Configuration` tab, then click `Edit`.
 4. In the dialog box that appears, expand the `Environment Variables` section and update any field(s) to their desired value(s).
 For example, to [increase the number of Brokers](#broker-count), edit the value for `BROKER_COUNT`.
-Do not edit the value for `FRAMEWORK_NAME`. <!-- what happens if you do that? -->
+Do not edit the value for `FRAMEWORK_NAME`.
 5. Click `Change and deploy configuration` to apply any changes and cleanly reload the Kafka framework scheduler.
 The Kafka cluster itself will persist across the change.

 See [Configuration Options](#configuration-options) for a list of fields that can be customized via Marathon while the Kafka cluster is running.

 #### Add a Broker

 Increase the `BROKER_COUNT` value via Marathon.
-New brokers should start automatically. <!-- so you wouldn't use the API to do this?
-If so, I will move this to Management -->
+New brokers should start automatically.

 #### Remove a Broker